kumahq/kuma-website/docs/docs/1.0.8/policies/mesh.md

 :::
 ::::

-When `networking.outbound.passtrhough` is `false`, no traffic to any non-meh resource can leave the Mesh.
+When `networking.outbound.passtrhough` is `false`, no traffic to any non-mesh resource can leave the Mesh.

 :::tip
 Before turning this feature on, double-check Envoy stats that no traffic is flowing through `pass_through` cluster.
 Otherwise, you will block the traffic which may cause the instability of the system.